This is how storytelling works - A story about Fukushima

 On March 11, 2011, a series of core meltdowns occurred at the Fukushima nuclear power plant in Japan due to an earthquake.
 As a result, large quantities of radioactive material were released, contaminating air, soil, water and food.
 Up to 150,000 residents were forced to leave their homes, some permanently, and hundreds of thousands of animals left behind starved to death.
 The Japanese Nuclear Regulatory Commission assigned the highest rating of 7 to the series of accidents: catastrophic accident.
 Several nations, including Germany, subsequently abandoned their nuclear energy programs.
 Today, this nuclear disaster is largely forgotten internationally - but for the people of Fukushima, it still defines their lives today.

 In early 2018, Christian Hertel, VP Marketing, METER Group, told me that his company supplies METER products to local food producers in Fukushima.
 Due to the radioactivity still present, conditions for farmers there are still very difficult today.
 Fields have to be decontaminated again and again, products do not sell or sell very poorly - although no radiation can be detected.
+METER Group, in cooperation with a professor from the University of Tokyo, has developed an uncomplicated solution that allows farmers in Fukushima to decontaminate their fields themselves and thus produce safe food.
+About this special situation, the background and perspectives of the people, METER Group wanted to produce a success story together with me.

 My first thought: "Fukushima!
 Wicked, you might only get a topic like that once in a lifetime!"